 - Dedicate a preceptor to provide guidance and mentorship

 - Offer intern exposure to leadership, structure, operations and decisions

 - Fund the cost of an HCC intern: $7,500

 Once your site has held interviews, HCC will survey the intern and your site, compare feedback and screen for a potential match.

 - September – March: HASC member host sites are recruited.

 - September – January: Host sites submit their project scopes of work.
 HCC reviews submissions and screens candidates applying for Southern California internship placement.

 - January – February: HCC matches candidates by project objectives, skills and host site.

 - March – April: Host sites conduct interviews.
 Candidates and sites submit feedback on interviews.

 - May – June: HCC confirms host-intern matches and onboards interns into program.
 Host sites and interns connect to complete additional onboarding processes.

 - May – September: Summer internships and program take place and are completed.

-To host a 2023 CDIP intern, please complete the Summer Internship Host Interest Form and notify HASC Workforce Development Program Director Lisa Mitchell of your interest.
-Mitchell is also available to answer questions about the program.
+To host a 2024 CDIP intern, please complete the Internship Host Interest Form and notify HASC Workforce Development Program Director Soyinka Allen of your interest.
+Allen is also available to answer questions about the program.
 However, core program onboarding is done through Patricia Etem from HCC.

 The total cost is $7,500 for one intern.
 From this program fee, interns receive a $4,300 stipend.

 - Accomplishing high-level, practical scopes of work for hospitals with low project costs and high completion rate

 - Advancing workforce development and diversity objectives

 - Strengthening the local economy by helping local health care dollars stay in the community

 - Addressing local and regional medically underserved areas (MUAs) by expanding the number of health care workers to meet the demand for services

 - Improving long-term onboarding of new talent through an efficient program framework

 - 100 percent of CDIP preceptors say hosting an intern is a good return on investment.